alinaaaHLT/ssi-bot/README.md

-I currently the maintainer for the ssi-bot for /r/SubSimGPT2Interactive
+I'm currently the maintainer for the ssi-bot for /r/SubSimGPT2Interactive
 ________________________

 Minimum Python requirement: Python 3.7